 Failsafe electronics design

 The Shipsonic electronics engineer has made a deliberate design effort to guarantee that the transducers in our systems can be powered continuously without excessive heat generation.
 The life cycle of electronics is severely shortened by excessive heat or fluctuating temperatures.
-Our system design ensures that all electronics always stay at least 25% below its maximum temperature specifications.
-All control units are equipped with 2 cooling fans, one blowing inward and one blowing outward to guarantee proper air circulation inside.
+Our system design ensures that all electronics always stay at least 25% below its maximum temperature specifications. except the HDS10 and the HDS20, all control units are equipped with 2 cooling fans, one blowing inward and one blowing outward to guarantee proper air circulation inside.

 Plug and play

 In the Shipsonic design, each transducer is a stand-alone module, with separate power supply, separate power circuit board (PCB) and separate software module.
 This means that if one transducer fails, all other transducers of the same control unit will continue to function.

 In case of a short circuit, mostly due to accidents with the transducer cable, the fuse on the PCB will blow.
 However, often also the electronics will be damaged.
 But since the PCBs in the control unit are plug-and-play; replacing a PCB in the control unit requires no special knowledge and requires 5 minutes, even at the high seas!